riddhiman13/predictive-multi-agent-framework/README.md

 roslaunch bimanual_planning_ros vrep_interface_dual_arms.launch task_sequence:=dual_arms_static1
 ```

-3. In a new terminal: start the planning and control nodes:
+3. In a new terminal: start the planning and control nodes, e.g.:
 ``` bash
 roslaunch bimanual_planning_ros planning_moveit_dual_arms.launch
 ```

 4. In the same terminal (planning node): hit enter to start planning.

+For the simulations with the Kobo robot, replace "dual_arms" with "kobo" in the launch files, load the kobo.ttt in CoppeliaSim and use the corresponding task sequences.

 # Additional Information
 Note that the last obstacle that is defined in the task sequence .yaml is only used for self collision avoidance with repulsive force generation.